 Kelly found her passion for working with children with communication needs in college while employed as a community skills instructor for the Autism Society of NC.
 She obtained a Master of Science in Speech-Language Pathology from East Carolina University in 2009.
 Kelly has clinical experience in a variety of settings including private practice, acute care, school system, and outpatient rehabilitation.
 Her experience in the evaluation and treatment of children with a variety of diagnoses includes: articulation/phonological disorders, receptive and expressive language delays, apraxia of speech, autism spectrum disorders, and pragmatic language disorders, with particular interest and experience in written language disorders.
 She has received training in the Orton-Gillingham and Visualizing/Verbalizing techniques for literacy remediation.
 In addition, Kelly has specialized training in the Picture Exchange Communication System (PECS) and Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT).

-Outside of PTC, Kelly enjoys reading, traveling, and spending time with her husband and baby boy.
+Outside of PTC, Kelly enjoys reading, traveling, and spending time with her family.

 Marcie Sussi, M.S., CCC-SLP